FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 Here, `W` is the weight matrix, `b` is the bias vector, ``\eta`` is the learning rate, ``\frac{dL}{dW}`` is the derivative of the loss function with respect to the weight, and ``\frac{dL}{db}`` is the derivative of the loss function with respect to the bias.

-The derivatives are calculated using an Automatic Differentiation tool, and `Flux` uses [`Zygote.jl`](https://github.com/FluxML/Zygote.jl) for the same.
-Since `Zygote.jl` is an independent Julia package, it can be used outside of Flux as well!
-Refer to the documentation of `Zygote.jl` for more information on the same.
+The derivatives are calculated using an Automatic Differentiation tool, and Flux uses [`Zygote.jl`](https://github.com/FluxML/Zygote.jl) for the same.
+Since Zygote.jl is an independent Julia package, it can be used outside of Flux as well!
+Refer to the documentation of Zygote.jl for more information on the same.

-Our first step would be to obtain the gradient of the loss function with respect to the weights and the biases. `Flux` re-exports `Zygote`'s `gradient` function; hence, we don't need to import `Zygote` explicitly to use the functionality.
+Our first step would be to obtain the gradient of the loss function with respect to the weights and the biases.
+Flux re-exports Zygote's `gradient` function; hence, we don't need to import Zygote explicitly to use the functionality.

 ```jldoctest logistic_regression
 julia> dLdW, dLdb, _, _ = gradient(custom_loss, W, b, x, custom_y_onehot);